60+ Best Gardening Blogs and Websites On The Internet

 Authors: The Benzakein Family

 I think that the Benzakein family is living a dream that many of us city-dwellers fantasize about: leaving the city and moving out to a rural area to live a simpler life.
-They've done this purposefully, to garden, raise livestock, and grow flowers.
+They chose this route very purposefully, with a goal to garden, raise livestock, and grow flowers.

-Now, the family runs a small online store, flower growing workshops, and an amazing blog on the farm and flower life.
+Now, the family runs an online store, flower growing workshops, and an amazing blog on the farm and flower life.
+Their flower farm was featured on the Magnolia Network, and they’ve written three books on floral design.
+They’ve taken the flower-florist mode fully professional and the results are incredible.

-Their pictures are absolutely breathtaking and the info shared on the blog is super helpful for someone like me who aspires to live the farm life...one day.
+Their pictures are absolutely breathtaking and the info shared on the blog is fascinating!

 Author: Linda Ly